 Learn about the father of psychoanalysis at the Sigmund Freud Museum

 A must for psychologists or Freud fans, the museum is where Freud lived for 47 years and produced most of his writings.

 Visit Schönbrunn Palace & Gardens

-This gorgeous baroque Palace is really close from the city center, and is just a lovely visit.
+This gorgeous baroque Palace is really close from Vienna’s city center, and is just a lovely visit.
 Relax in the gardens and admire the beautiful rooms.
 Just make sure you don’t leave it for the late afternoon as it closes 17.30 or 18.30 depending on the time of the year.

 Admire the beautiful St. Stephen’s Cathedral